Removing Skunk Spray from Yourself and Your Pets

 First, wash all areas of your body that came in contact with the musk.
 If any got in your eyes, flush them out immediately with water.
 If blindness occurs, seek medical help promptly.
 Throw out any clothing that was sprayed.

 Next, you will need to get the smell off.
+The following recipe was developed by the chemist William Wood at Humboldt State University (source).
 Mix up the following ingredients in a plastic bucket:

 1 quart of 3% Hydrogen Peroxide